canright/canright-cli/README.md

 - \> hey    -- random heys.

 - \> help   -- this help.
-- \> flush  -- flush queued logs and continue with the CLI.
+- \> flush queue  -- flush the queue, then continue the CLI with ongoing events piped to the queue.
-- \> resume -- resume logging after flushing queued logs and closing the CLI.
+- \> leave cli    -- flush the queue, leave the CLI and resume logging events directly to console.
-- \> exit   -- stop the server.
-Exit node.
-Stop the server.
+- \> exit server  -- flush the queue, leave the CLI and shutdown the node server process.

 - \> _
 - ----------------------------------